iree-org/iree/docs/website/docs/developers/general/contributing.md

 * Please keep PRs small (focused on a single issue) to make reviews and later culprit-finding easier.
+* You may see trusted core contributors bending this rule for project maintenance and major subsystem renovation.
+If you feel like the rules aren't working for a certain situation, please ask as we bias towards pragmatism for cases that require it.

 ### :material-check-all: GitHub Actions workflows